danvargg/danvargg/docs/projects/pigio/README.md

 - The converted model was sent back to the application and used for eye gaze tracking in conjunction with the feature extractor model.

-This fine tuning allowed the model to provide more accurate and personalized eye gaze predictions to the user's eyes.
+This fine-tuning allowed the model to provide more accurate and personalized eye gaze predictions to the user's eyes.

 ### Business Results